SchedulingKit

 The scheduling system should handle location-based availability per staff member: same person, different locations, different days or shifts.
 When a client books with that therapist, the system shows only the locations and times where they're actually available.

-Cross-location booking lets clients see availability across all your locations and choose the most convenient option.
+Cross-site booking lets clients see availability across all your locations and choose the most convenient option.
 "Sarah is booked downtown on Thursday but available at our East Side location" helps clients find their preferred provider even when their usual location is full.

 Location-Specific Services and Pricing